- There is no exact window for how long it takes to get in shape.

 And if you exercise regularly, over time you will gain even more fitness benefits.

-“At six to eight weeks you can definitely notice some changes,” said Logie, “and in three to four months you can do a pretty good overhaul to your health and fitness.”
+“At 6 to 8 weeks, you can definitely notice some changes,” said Logie, “and in 3 to 4 months you can do a pretty good overhaul to your health and fitness.”

 Strength-specific results take about the same amount of time.

-“For a client who is already in good cardio shape but just wants to learn how to lift weights safely, three months is usually a reasonable timeframe,” said Snow.
+“For a client who is already in good cardio shape but just wants to learn how to lift weights safely, 3 months is usually a reasonable time frame,” said Snow.

 So, how long until you are sporting a “ripped body”?